hanokhaloni/PatternAndPractices/ProjectTemplate/Readme.md

 \<One Paragraph of project description goes here.
 What are this project's main use cases?
 This should be not longer than 150 words.\>

+## Use cases

+A couple of use cases that tell what the product does.
+Try to add main use cases here.

+## Glossary and terms

+List of terms and definitions that depict the problem domain.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.